Drupal is a registered trademark of Dries Buytaert

 Why FFmpeg Media

-• Drupal-native workflow: no replacement of core Media upload UX.
+• Drupal-native workflow: no replacement of the core Media upload UX.

-• Queue safety: deduplication, retry/backoff, locks, stuck-process handling.
+• Queue safety: deduplication, retry/backoff, dead-letter handling, per-media locks, stuck-process recovery, and lost-item reconciliation.

 • Profile-based conversion: consistent output behavior per bundle/field.

-• Operational visibility: health probes, metrics, progress endpoints, Drush tooling.
+• Operational visibility: a status-report check for the FFmpeg/FFprobe binaries and version, plus health probes, metrics, progress endpoints, and Drush tooling.

 Core features